ndawlab/vectorRPE/README.rst

 Remaining work include:

-- more detailed instructions on requirements for running deepRL network with ViRMEn task
+- [in progress] more detailed instructions on requirements for running deepRL network with ViRMEn task

 - [done] details on data structures and how they're formatted

 - requirement files for figure analyses and deep RL agent

-- all helper functions from Engelhard 2019 paper needed to run MATLAB scripts
+- [in progress] all helper functions from Engelhard 2019 paper needed to run MATLAB scripts

 Author
 ^^^^^^